 At least 50% of the qualified vehicle’s miles must be driven in the state.
 A single taxpayer may claim credits for up to 10 AFVs annually.
 If more than 30% of the total available tax credits in a single year have not been claimed by May 1, a taxpayer may apply for credits for an additional eight AFVs.
 Up to 25% of the tax credits are reserved for taxpayers with small fleets of less than 40 vehicles.
 Additional conditions and restrictions may apply.
 For more information, see the Utah Department of Environmental Quality Alternative Fuel Heavy Duty Vehicle Tax Credit Program website.

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Utah Department of Transportation (UDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
-The submitted plans must be established according to NEVI guidance.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program required the Utah Department of Transportation (UDOT) to submit an annually updated EV Infrastructure Deployment Plan (Plan) for fiscal years 2022 through 2026 to their FHWA Division Office, describing how the state intended to distribute NEVI funds and their physical and cybersecurity strategies, and including a Community Engagement Outcomes Report.
+The submitted plans must address updated NEVI Guidance.

-For more information about Utah’s NEVI planning process, see the UDOT Electric Vehicle Charging Plan website.
-To review Utah’s NEVI plan, see the Joint Office State Plans for EV Charging website.
+For more information about Utah’s NEVI planning process, see the UDOT Plan website.

 More Laws and Incentives